RayyanSeliya/tutorial/content/en/40-deploy/01-simply.md

     - `servicedef.yaml`: Edit `cluster`, `securityGroups`, and `subnets`.
     - `taskdef.yaml`: Edit `executionRoleArn`.
 - For **AWS Lambda**:
-  - You will create a function using simple Python source code.
+  - You will create a function from your own Python source code.
-  - Edit `lambda/simple/` as below.
+  - Edit `lambda/simple/function.yaml`: Edit the `role` field.
-    - `function.yaml`: Edit `role` only (PipeCD automatically packages and deploys your source code)
+  - **No need to build or upload a ZIP file manually.
+PipeCD will package and deploy your function automatically.**
 - For **Terraform**:
   - You will generate a file on local.
   - Edit `terraform/simple/` as below.